paigeweber13/multi-part-print-cost/README.md

        function.
  - [ ] fix error when slicing crank.stl that says there are no layers
    - [ ] start by writing a failing test for crank.
+ - [ ] run pylint, make requested changes
+ - [ ] do I want to remove clamp-bolt?
+We don't use it.
+Could I use it at some point?
  - [ ] create GUI
  - [ ] get newest version, even when newest version number changes
  - [ ] make it work with arbitrary exported slic3r profile